Swimming at the 2024 Summer Olympics – Men's 400-metre freestyle

 The men's 400 metre freestyle event at the 2024 Summer Olympics was held on 27 July 2024 at Paris La Défense Arena, which was converted to a swimming pool for the swimming events.

 Going into the event, Germany's Lukas Märtens was the favourite, while South Korean Kim Woo-min and Australians Elijah Winnington and Samuel Short were also among the top contenders.
 In the final, Märtens led from beginning to end to take gold with a time of 3:41.78, while Winnington took silver and Kim took bronze.
-The win won Märtens the first swimming gold medal of the games.
+The win earned Märtens the first swimming gold medal of the games.

-National records for Guyana and Chile were broken during the heats, and in the finals Brazil's Guilherme Costa set a new Americas record of 3:42.76.
+National records for Guyana and Chile were broken during the heats, and in the final Brazil's Guilherme Costa set a new Americas record of 3:42.76.

 Background

 Tunisia's defending Olympic champion and silver medallist at the 2023 World Championships, Ahmed Hafnaoui, withdrew from the Games due to an undisclosed injury.
 South Korean Kim Woo-min won the event at the 2024 World Championships, while Lukas Märtens of Germany had swum over a second faster than anyone else that year.
 Australians Elijah Winnington and Samuel Short won the event at the 2022 and 2023 World Championships, respectively, and they also held 2024's second- and third-fastest times.
 Both SwimSwam and Swimming World also considered Brazil's Guilherme Costa, Germany's Oliver Klemet and Austria's Felix Auböck as contenders.
 They also both predicted that Short would win gold and Märtens would take silver.

 Prior to the event, the world record was 3:40.07, set by Paul Biedermann of Germany in 2009.
 The Olympic record was 3:40.14, set by Sun Yang of China in 2012.

 The event was held at Paris La Défense Arena, which was converted to a swimming pool for the swimming events.